 Graduate Student Wellbeing

 It is vital that graduate students are healthy and well.
 The Graduate School launched the Graduate Student Wellness Initiative in Fall 2020.
-Teams are in place to work with departments across the university to support students with their academic and career goals, wellness, mentoring, and access to basic needs.
+Wellness champions are in place to work with departments across the university to support students with their academic and career goals, wellness, mentoring, and access to basic needs.

 Feel free to watch the wellbeing introduction video created by the Graduate Student Wellness Club.

 A $500 fellowship is available for graduate student wellness champions who will advocate and organize well-being events in their departments.
 This fellowship is to support the student for organizational work during the academic year.
-If you are interested, please read the position description (PDF).
+For more information, please read the position description (PDF).
+Applications are currently closed for the 2023-2024 academic year.

 Basic needs such as food, shelter, and childcare are necessary for graduate student wellbeing.